 Many countries require some form of local representation, whether at the board level or at a lesser level, for example a tax representative or an individual authorised to receive official notices on the company’s behalf.
 Even where company law does not require a resident director, there are often practical reasons for having one.
 For example, some corporate tax systems require the directors to be registered for tax and have the right to work in the country, and banks in some countries have similar requirements.

-Other regimes require resident directors as part of a licensing process, with a prime example of that being the two resident directors needed for a Mauritius GBC1 licence.
-Singapore, despite its modern company law system, is one of the main surprises in maintaining a resident director requirement when similar jurisdictions like the UK and Hong Kong have no such need.
+Other regimes require resident directors as part of a licensing process, Singapore, despite its modern company law system, is one of the main surprises in maintaining a resident director requirement when similar jurisdictions like the UK and Hong Kong have no such need.

 Some countries impose an intermediate residence requirement for directors, with Ireland and Norway both requiring a director resident in the European Economic Area (EEA).
 This gives businesses with existing European operations a way to expand without unnecessarily increasing management overhead, while giving authorities some oversight on the directors based in the Single Market.